The Health and Economic Impacts of Menopause

 Correlation Between Menopause Onset and GDP Per Capita, Selected Countries

-Socioeconomic factors shape reproductive health including the onset of menopause, which tends to be later in higher income settings.
+Socioeconomic factors shape reproductive health including the onset of menopause, which tends to occur later for women in higher income settings.

 Sources: See expandable box at the end of report

-Addressing menopause requires a multisector approach, integrating patient perspectives and drawing on expertise from various fields, including health, labor, finance, gender equality, and public policy.
+Addressing menopause requires a multisector approach, integrating women’s lived experiences and drawing on expertise from various fields, including health, labor, finance, gender equality, and public policy.
 Efforts to tackle the issue should involve collaboration across government ministries, civil society organizations, health care providers, and the private sector.
 Menopause-related initiatives should not be seen as isolated health interventions but as part of broader frameworks for gender and health equity as well as economic growth.
 Initiatives seeking to drive impact should focus on:

 - Leveraging Partnerships Across Sectors: Engaging stakeholders from various sectors is essential for creating lasting change.
-Governments can partner with businesses, educational institutions, nonprofits, and research organizations to support initiatives like workplace training programs, menopause-related health care research, and the expansion of accessible health care services.
-Governments can also utilize push- and-pull incentives for the pharmaceutical and health care industries to improve treatment options.
+Governments can partner with businesses, educational institutions, nonprofits, and research organizations to support initiatives like workplace training programs, menopause-related health research, and the expansion of accessible health care services.
+Governments can also utilize push-and-pull incentives for the pharmaceutical and health care industries to improve treatment options.
 Such incentives can include grants and tax credits to reduce the cost of research as well as pull incentives such as market exclusivity or patent buyouts to ensure that a viable market exists for new drugs and treatments.
-Incentives such as these may provide an improved reward system for industry to prioritize research around menopause, innovate better treatments, and leverage emerging technology to build data-driven strategies for diagnosis and treatment.
+Grants and other incentives may provide an improved reward system for industry and civil society to prioritize research around menopause, innovate better treatments, and leverage emerging technology to build data-driven strategies for diagnosis and treatment.
 Such partnerships can accelerate the implementation of effective policies and ensure that the needs of menopausal women are addressed in diverse contexts, from health care to the workplace.

-- Building International Cooperation: With projections showing that by 2050, 80 percent of the world’s population over age 60 will live in LMICs, the need for cross-country cooperation has become even more pressing.
+- Building International Cooperation: With projections showing that by 2050, 80 percent of the world’s population over age 60 will live in LMICs, the need for cross-country cooperation is pressing.
 Developing economies are likely to face the most significant challenges in addressing the needs of their growing populations of menopausal women, particularly in the absence of robust health care systems, policy frameworks, and social protections.
-Strengthening international cooperation through intergovernmental organizations (IGOs), development assistance, and research partnerships will be essential to tackling these challenges.
-To that end, intergovernmental organizations – including multilateral development banks and multilateral agencies dedicated to public health and gender equality – need to bring a sharpened focus on menopause into their future strategies and programs of action.
+However, little funding exists to support menopause treatment and research in developing economies.
+Jennifer Barsky, founder of MenoGlobal the first international organization dedicated to global menopause policy and awareness, noted that, “Menopause isn’t prioritized in global health initiatives because it doesn’t directly lead to death, but it is a critical health inflection point where proper support and care can help prevent non-communicable diseases that shorten women’s health span and longevity.”
+Strengthening international cooperation through intergovernmental organizations, development assistance, and research partnerships will be essential to improving women’s health later in life.
+To that end, intergovernmental organizations—including multilateral development banks and multilateral agencies dedicated to public health and gender equality—need to bring a sharpened focus on menopause into their future strategies and programs of action.

-By Miranda Wilson (Affiliate Researcher) and Dr. Mayesha Alam (Senior Vice President of Research).
+By Miranda Wilson (Affiliate Researcher), Isabel Schmidt (Senior Policy Analyst and Research Manager, and Dr. Mayesha Alam (Senior Vice President of Research).
 Art direction and design by Sara Stewart, illustrations by Nhung Le.